riboflavin/test-framer-sync/compare/avoma-vs-fireflies-ai.md

 ---
 type: comparison
 title:  Avoma vs. Fireflies.ai  Which should you choose?
-description: Comparing Avoma and Fireflies.ai to help you choose the best option.
-Evaluating features, pricing, and performance.
-Circleback as an alternative.
+description: Compare Avoma and Fireflies.ai meeting assistants, explore their key features, pricing, and discover why Circleback might be a better alternative for your needs.
 ---

 # Avoma vs. Fireflies.ai – Which should you choose?